Mela User Guide

 MIDI Logger

-The MIDI Logger module logs incoming MIDI events, displaying the DAW position, channel number, message type, and value.
-It can be used to monitor all incoming MIDI data as well as to observe how your MIDI module chain transforms incoming MIDI messages.
-Long pressing anywhere on the console UI will bring up the actions menu.
+The MIDI Logger module logs incoming MIDI events, showing the host position, channel number, message type, and value.
+Long-pressing or secondary-clicking anywhere on the console UI opens the actions menu.

 Copy